marvelexplorer/marvelexplorer.github.io/README.md

 ##And now, Twitter

-It seems you *can* build Twitter bots without needing a phone number for each one, see [this](http://dghubble.com/blog/posts/twitter-app-write-access-and-bots/)
+It seems you *can* build Twitter bots without needing a phone number for each one, see [this](http://dghubble.com/blog/posts/twitter-app-write-access-and-bots/).
+So this is now Tweeting [here](https://twitter.com/marvel_explorer)